-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - Be sure to read Section 4, Your cost for covered services, for valuable information about how cost-sharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
 Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
 See Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). - YOUR PHYSICIAN MUST GET PRECERTIFICATION FOR SOME SURGICAL PROCEDURES.
 Please refer to the precertification information shown in Section 3 to be sure which services require precertification and identify which surgeries require precertification.

-which services require precedure and receiving which surgeries require precedure
+which see that see th

-Benefit Description You Pay
+Benefit Description You pay

 Surgical procedures High Option Standard Option

 A comprehensive range of services, such as: Nothing Nothing

 Operative procedures

-Treatment of fractures, including casting
+• Treatment of fractures, including casting

 Normal pre- and post-operative care by the surgeon

-Correction of amblyopin and strabismus
+• Correction of amblyopia and strabismus

 Endoscopy procedures

 Biopsy procedures

 Removal of tumors and cysts

-• Correction of congenital anomalies (see Reconstructive surgery )
+• Correction of congenital anomalies (see Reconstructive surgery)

-Surgical treatment for morbid obesity (bariatric surgery).
+• Surgical treatment for morbid obesity (bariatric surgery).
 Some of the requirements that must be met before surgery can be authorized are:

 - Patient is 18 years of age or older

-Body Mass Index of ≥40, or a Body Mass Index of ≥35 with associated comorbidity such as:
+Body Mass Index of >40, or a Body Mass Index of >35 with associated comorbidity such as:

-Hypertension
+• Hypertension

 Type two diabetes

-Life-threatening cardiopulmonary problems
+• Life-threatening cardiopulmonary problems

-- Physician's documentation which indicates that you have had unsuccessful attempt(s) with nonoperative medically- supervised weight-reduction program(s)
+Physician's documentation which indicates that you have had unsuccessful attempt(s) with nonoperative medically- supervised weight- reduction program(s)

-- Surgical Treatment for morbid obesity must be received from participating bariatric Centers of Excellence
+• Insertion of internal prosthetic devices.
+See Section 5(a) - Orthopedic and prosthetic devices for device coverage information